 Xenical has achieved some success; it reduces the absorption of fat from the gut, and it is excessive fat that is responsible for much obesity.
 Unfortunately Xenical can have some rather unpleasant, inconvenient, but not dangerous, side-effects brought on by the excretion of large amounts of fat.

 One of the innovations raised in Vienna has been a totally different approach to diet pills.
-For some years it has been known that one group of drugs usually prescribed as antidepressants has a side-effect.
-They reduce appetite by acting centrally on the brain.
+For years diet pills have had a bad reputation.
+They have terrible side effects and can even be addictive.